 The basic schedule includes one period each morning and each afternoon when younger campers join with others their age for classes in music and dance, while the rest of us choose from dance, music, song, crafts and whatever else people dream up.
-Teens are welcome to join in adult activities, but also have a daily class of their own.
+Teens are an integral part of adult activities, but also have a daily class of their own.
 Twice a day, the whole community gathers together to enjoy performances, dancing, singing, stories and silliness led by the campers and staff.
 After the evening gathering, there is an evening dance, where those not past their bedtimes can enjoy a lively combination of American and English social dances.
 After-dance activities include skit night, an auction, a “pub sing”, jamming and dancing.